ghik/kubernetes-the-harder-way/docs/VM_Cluster.md

 * setting up proper environment for all our machines to live in (network, etc.)
 * automating VM setup and launching with shell scripts

-The scripting part is especially important because it will allow iterative improvements and experiments.
+The scripting part is especially important because it will enable iterative improvements and experiments.
-At every moment, we will be able to tear down everything we've launched, make some changes to the cluster setup and quickly launch everything from scratch.
+At any moment, we'll be able to tear down everything we've launched, make some changes to the cluster setup and launch everything from scratch.

 ## Topology overview